buildo/avenger/README.md

 - `A` is an object in the form `{ a1: v1, ... }`, and it should contain all the possible `A`s any fetch we are invalidating could need to run

+Given a node to be invalidate, given as a string `P` in the signature above, we define the terms:

+  - *dependencies* of `P`: every other (if any) nodes for which a value is needed before evaluating `P`. `P` has a dependency on `n >= 0` other nodes
+  - *dependents* of `P`:
+  - if `P` has no dependencies, we can refer to it as a "root" node
+  - if `P` has no dependents, we can refer to it as a "leaf" node

 When invoking `invalidate`, we should provide explicitly everything that needs to be force-refetched.
-There's no automatic deletion of *dependencies* when invalidating a node, while there's automatic invalidation of all *dependents*:
+There's no automatic deletion of dependencies when invalidating a node, while there's automatic invalidation of all dependents:

-  - invalidation of all *dependents* will be automatic (all of the *downset* of any invalidated node is recursively invalidated)
+  - invalidation of all dependents is automatic (recursively, all the dependents of any invalidated node are invalidated as well)

-  - refetch of some *dependencies* may be transparent/automatic (if needed given the cache policies)
+  - refetch of some dependencies may be transparent/automatic (if needed given the cache policies)

 To explain this better, let's be more precise about what "invalidating" means